-This is a book I am working on, hopefully due for completion by early 2017.
+This is part of a book I am working on, hopefully due for completion by early 2017.
 The purpose of the book is to explore where we are at, where we are going, and how we can get there, in the broadest possible sense.
 It is in “stream of consciousness” phase so your comments, feedback and constructive criticism are welcome!
 The final text of the book will be freely available under a Creative Commons By Attribution license.
 A book version will be sent to nominated world leaders, to hopefully encourage the necessary questioning of the status quo and smarter decisions into the future.
 Additional elements like references, graphs, images and other materials will be available in the final digital and book versions and draft content will be published weekly.
 Please subscribe to the blog posts by RSS and/or join the mailing list for updates.

 If we look back at our earliest roots, humans have some pretty special characteristics that define and drive us, even today, and have made us arguably the most successful species in the world.
 We have populated every continent, developed complex social structures and specialisation of labour, shaped the environment around us, even traveled to the moon.
 The rate of human change, progress and indeed, evolution, is only getting faster over time.
 Though there are certainly issues around the sustainability of how we currently live, we have also come to an age of greater self awareness as a species of our impact, capabilities and responsibilities and can develop new ways to live more sustainably.